sai4132/LangChain-Basic-QnA-Chatbot/README.md

 See open ai models for different models
 See huggingface for access tokens and models

-Hugging face token = ~you can get from huggingface account~
+Hugging face token = Click [here]{https://huggingface.co/settings/tokens} and get your own